sampattuzzi/zenway-site/terms.md

 # USER AGREEMENT AND TERMS AND CONDITIONS FOR USING ZENWAY SERVICES

-This agreement (the “**Agreement**”) sets forth the legally binding terms and conditions for Your use of the Services provided by Zenway Mobility Ltd, a company registered in England with company number 14879692 and with its registered office at 128 City Road, London, EC1V 2NX, UNITED KINGDOM (“**Zenway **or** We**”).
+This agreement (the “**Agreement**”) sets forth the legally binding terms and conditions for Your use of the Services provided by Zenway Mobility Ltd, a company registered in England with company number 14879692 and with its registered office at 128 City Road, London, EC1V 2NX, UNITED KINGDOM (**“Zenway" or "We”**).
 The purpose of this Agreement is to regulate the Services provided by Zenway, which is to offer you (“**You**”) the use of electrical bikes and/or electrical cargo bikes after You have registered Yourself in the Zenway app.

 ## DEFINITIONS